 \end{theorem} \begin{remark} Theorem~\ref{Thm:regret-optimal} shows that Algorithm~\ref{Alg:SA} is a near-regret-optimal bandit learning algorithm when the adversary is limited to choosing smooth and strongly concave functions.
-The algorithmic scheme is based on the eager mirror descent and thus appears to be different from the existing one presented in~\citet{Hazan-2014-Bandit}. \end{remark} To prove Theorem~\ref{Thm:regret-optimal}, we present our main descent lemma for the iterates generated by Algorithm~\ref{Alg:SA}. \begin{lemma} Suppose that the iterate $\{x^t\}_{t \geq 1}$ is generated by Algorithm~\ref{Alg:SA} and each function $f_t$ satisfies that $|f_t(x)| \leq L$ for all $x \in \XCal$, we have
+Note that the regret is better than the best-known one of FKM in the same setting~\citep{Agarwal-2010-Optimal}, demonstrating another way where our result improves upon~\citet{Bravo-2018-Bandit} which uses FKM.
+However, the subproblem solving in Eq.~\eqref{def:prox-map} might become more difficult due to the use of a self-concordant barrier function; indeed, we do not have a closed-form solution even if the subproblem is unconstrained and convex.
+In contrast, the general prox-mapping can admit a closed-form solution for the proper regularizers, e.g., the quadratic regularizer for a box set and entropy regularizer for a simplex set.
+This sheds light on the trade-off between the computational efficiency of subproblem solving and regret minimization.
+This also highlights the practical advantage of multi-agent FKM over Algorithm~\ref{Alg:SA} in terms of computational time for certain application problems. \end{remark} To prove Theorem~\ref{Thm:regret-optimal}, we present our descent inequality for the iterates generated by Algorithm~\ref{Alg:SA}. \begin{lemma} Suppose that the iterate $\{x^t\}_{t \geq 1}$ is generated by Algorithm~\ref{Alg:SA} and let each function $u^t$ satisfy that $|u^t(x)| \leq L$ for all $x \in \XCal$ and $0 < \eta_t \leq \frac{1}{2nL}$, we have